We will inform you, in writing, if you do not qualify for a medical card or a GP visit card.

 Ask for a reassessment

-If you believe the means of assessment statement is incorrect, please supply information so we can recheck your application.
+If you believe the means of assessment statement is incorrect, supply information so we can recheck your application.

 Medical reports provided by your GP or hospital consultant will be assessed by a medical officer.
 You may be granted a medical card or GP visit card on a discretionary basis.